-In the fall semester 2020, the form of assessment has been changed from school exam to a 5-hour written examination from home, in literary analysis or concerning questions in literature, as a measure to prevent transmission of the corona virus.
+In the spring semester 2021, the form of assessment has been changed from school exam to a 5-hour written examination from home, in literary analysis or concerning questions in literature, as a measure to prevent transmission of the corona virus.
 To be written in French.

 Examination Support Material

 All aids/support materials are allowed during the take-home exam.

 The grading scale is A-F, where F is a fail.

 Fall.
 Students with valid approvals on their mandatory assignments may also be assessed early in the spring semester.

 A selection of works from the 17th century to the 21st century:

 Students are expected advance their knowledge of French literary history from the 17th to the 20th century.
 Material on the individual authors may be found e.g. in literary histories, encyclopedias and annotations to the works on the curriculum.

 In connection with teaching, the students receive suggestions for supplementary reading in literary theory.

 The reading list will be made available by 1 Jun for the fall semester, and 1 Dec for the spring semester.